techenthu23/Notes/Coding/Languages/Python/Liniting.md

 8. Turning off eslint rule for a specific file - Stack Overflow. https://stackoverflow.com/questions/34764287/turning-off-eslint-rule-for-a-specific-file.
 9. Mastering ESLint: How to Disable Rules for Specific Files. https://medium.com/@karimdhrif4444/mastering-eslint-how-to-disable-rules-for-specific-files-06b976af6ee1.

-Certainly!
-Setting up pre-commit hooks for linting and formatting checks in a multi-subdirectory project ensures that your code adheres to coding standards before it gets committed.
+# Setting up pre-commit hooks for linting and formatting checks in a multi-subdirectory project ensures that your code adheres to coding standards before it gets committed.
 Here's how you can do it using the `pre-commit` framework.

 ### **Step-by-Step Guide**